 Solis can pick a bulletproof camera or impact grenades as her secondary gadget.
 The bulletproof camera can provide valuable visual intel to your team, while the impacts can be used to create quick rotates.
 So here, the choice is up to you and your team composition.
 BP cameras can also be used to emp drones, which can be another obstacle for the Attackers.

 Solis’s primary gadget is the SPEC-IO Electro Sensor.
 This device is an augmented reality headset that she uses to spot and identify the electrical devices gadgets used by the Attackers.
 It runs on a charge that slowly depletes when she uses it and slowly recharges when she is not in use.

 In addition to yellow-pinging or giving out vocal calls, Solis can use the device’s charge to cluster scan every electronic device in the effective range and provide crucial intel to the entire team.
 The Electro Sensor’s detection range for the scan is exactly 15 meters.
 While the gadget is active, equipping any weapon will deactivate the gadget.
 However, she can still reinforce walls or use her secondary gadgets.

-Solis primary role is to provide intel to the defending side.
+Solis’s primary role is to provide intel to the defending side.
 Using her gadget, you can scan Thermite charges and help Bandit in tricking the wall.
-Additionally, the scanner can be used to detect drones and even Attackers who are on their phone, controlling the drone.
+Additionally, the scanner can be used to detect drones and even Attackers who are on their phones, controlling the drone.
 Using this intel, you can quickly destroy the drone or even get an easy kill on an unsuspecting enemy.

-So whether it be Jackal’s visor, Blitz shield, Nomad’s airjabs or Claymores outside doors, Solis’s gadget is a effective tool for revealing what the Attackers are up to so that she and her teammates can gain the edge over the Attackers.
+So whether it be Jackal’s visor, Blitz’s shield, Nomad’s Airjabs, or Claymores outside doors, Solis’s gadget is an effective tool for revealing what the Attackers are up to so that she and her teammates can gain the edge over the Attackers.

 Tips and Tricks: